mcagalj/CNS-2024-25/docs/tls.md

    > **IMPORTANT:** **Mind the new protocol specifier: `https`**.

 Congratulations!
-You made it to the end and earned your `flag` and 10% of the final grade 🎉
+You made it 🎉